1 IN 2

 CEO’s message

-I’d like to take this opportunity to express my sincere thanks and gratitude to our staff, supporters, volunteers and our Board for your unwavering support and dedication as we work towards a cancer free future.
-It is your support, commitment, passion and generosity that makes the ground-breaking work that we do possible.
+I’d like to take this opportunity to thank our staff, supporters, volunteers, and our Board for your continued dedication to the important work that we do.

 Todd Harper AM